Priyanshu-88/Basic-JavaScript-Project/README.md

 **Animation:
 The website **Animati** (https://animati.netlify.app/) is a platform designed to showcase a variety of animations created with JavaScript and other web technologies.
 It focuses on providing interactive and engaging animations that can be easily integrated into web projects.
 The site offers users a range of examples and demos, allowing them to see the potential of animations for enhancing user experience and website design.
 Animati is a great resource for developers and designers looking for inspiration or code snippets for incorporating animations into their own projects.

+**Adding Story
+AddStory (https://addstory.netlify.app/) is an online platform that allows users to create and share interactive stories.
+It provides a simple interface for writing, editing, and publishing narratives, with options to incorporate multimedia elements like images and text.
+The platform aims to encourage creativity by making it easy for users to craft and share their stories with others.